 Sample Interview Questions for Internal Auditors and Audit Committee Members

 One of our long-standing subscribers reached out to us earlier this year.
 They were going through the process of recruiting a new Audit Committee member, and wanted to know what resources were available that would provide them with guidance.
 If you’ve been through the Committee recruiting process, you know what an exciting and stressful project this is.
 Everyone is relying on Internal Audit to help get it right.
-We created a list of sample interview questions for banks, credit unions, and non-industry specific use for the Committee recruitment and due diligence process.
+We created a list of sample interview questions for banks and credit unions for the Committee recruitment and due diligence process.

 Then we got to thinking… why stop there?!
-You will probably interview job applicants at some point, and may need something more specific than the generic questions provided by H/R. So, we created a list of sample interview questions for Internal Audit candidates, for banks, credit unions, and non-industry specific use.
+You will probably interview job applicants at some point, and may need something more specific than the generic questions provided by H/R. So, we created a list of sample interview questions for Internal Audit candidates, for banks and credit unions to use.
 Good ideas lead to more good ideas sometimes!